-The Colorado Department of Human Services operates numerous programs designed to help students and their families at home, such as food assistance, financial assistance, and similar benefits for families.
-Many of their offices and programs support health in schools.
-For example, the Office of Behavioral Health funds mental health therapists to work on-site at schools and provides grants to community-based behavioral health programs.
-The Office of Early Childhood focuses on building protective factors in schools to help children to thrive in that context.
+The Colorado Department of Human Services Education Association. operates numerous programs designed to help students and their families at home, such as food What next? assistance, financial assistance, and similar benefits for families.
+Many of their offices and pro-Once you've assessed your school or district's grams support health in schools.
+For example, the needs, identified practices you would like Office of Behavioral Health funds mental health implemented, and started to garner school and therapists to work on-site at schools and provides community support, you may face a significant grants to community-based behavioral health hurdle to implementing mental health services programs.
+The Office of Early Childhood focuses in schools: money.
+Our How can initiatives be on building protective factors in schools to help funded? section can help. children to thrive in that context.
 It also houses the Director of Early Childhood Mental Health, a position established in 2013 to provide expertise on infant and early child mental health across Colorado.